indiejames/GeminiSDK/README.md

 ## Contributing

-I would love to see people contributing to Gemini, whether it's a bug report, feature suggestion, or a pull request.
+Contributions to Gemini are welcome, whether it's a bug report, feature suggestion, or a pull request.
 Gemini is very much a work in progress and I am focusing on core features first to get it production ready as soon as possible.

 ## License
 (The MIT License)